 Getting there and away

-There are regular departures from Hanoi's Gia Lam bus terminal, from 05:15 to 18:30, every 15 minutes, daily.
-The ride takes about 3 hours and costs 40,000 VND.
-Buses terminate at the Mien Tay bus station in Bai Chay which is walking distance to the pier.
-Of course, every morning at about 07:00 in Hanoi, there is a mass exodus of buses and mini-vans trundling tourists to Ha Long Bay tours that will pick up at your hotel and take you directly to the pier right on time for the boats, so ask around at your hotel and see if you can hitch a ride -- usually costs about US$5 per person.
+Of course, every morning at about 08:00 in Hanoi, there is a mass exodus of buses and mini-vans trundling tourists to Ha Long Bay tours that will pick up at your hotel and take you directly to the pier right on time for the boats, so ask around at your hotel and see if you can hitch a ride.

 Jump to a destination